C3PWhoa/ARGoS-Kilobots/README.md

     * Message drop considers local density

 # New labs designed to understand a method of shape formation
-   f.
-Turchet.
+   F. Turchet.
 As part of a swarm robotics course

-   For the proper functioning of these labs, the position of the 'comm' entity has been modified in the file kilobot_entity.cpp.
+   For the proper functioning of these labs (8 to 14), the position of the 'comm' entity has been modified in the file kilobot_entity.cpp.
 You may be required to make the modification to the original file yourself.

+   Orginal : SAnchor& cCommAnchor = m_pcEmbodiedEntity->AddAnchor("comm", CVector3(0.0, 0.0, KILOBOT_RAB_ELEVATION));
-   SAnchor& cCommAnchor = m_pcEmbodiedEntity->AddAnchor("comm", CVector3(0.01, 0.0, KILOBOT_RAB_ELEVATION));
+   Modified : SAnchor& cCommAnchor = m_pcEmbodiedEntity->AddAnchor("comm", CVector3(0.01, 0.0, KILOBOT_RAB_ELEVATION));

+   This allows for centering the IR communication transmitter/receiver on the bodies of the robots.

   ## Lab 8 : kilobot_orbit_2
      * Goal: to orbit one kilobot around three stationary kilobots.